chrisemunt/mgsql/README.md

 ### v1.2.11 (28 May 2020)

 * Improve the parsing of expressions embedded in SQL scripts - notably the SQL **WHERE** predicate.
 * Remove the need to fully qualify column names with table names (or table name aliases) in SQL scripts except in cases where ambiguities would otherwise occur.

+### v1.2.12 (3 January 2021)

+* Correct a number of faults in the compilation of 'Select distinct ...' queries.